⬡ LIVE MARKET DATA · COMEX/LBMA SPOT RATE

 Whether you are about to sell a ring, buy a chain, or just track the market — this is your current number, no guesswork.
 Want to know what a specific piece is worth?
 Use the free melt value calculator in the widget above.
 Enter the weight, pick the karat, get the dollar value in seconds.

-Why 14K Gold Is the US Standard?
+Why 14K Gold Is the US Standard

 Walk into any American jewelry store and most rings, chains, and earrings are 14K.
 The price of 14K gold per gram hits the right balance between affordability and real gold content.
 14K is 58.5% pure gold mixed with copper, silver, and zinc — that alloy makes it significantly harder than 18K or 24K and better suited for daily wear.